Blake Shelton Jokes Adam Levine Quit ‘The Voice’ Because Of Kelly Clarkson

 “I love the four of us.
 It’s weird not having Adam, but it’s interesting the dynamic,” she said in a recent interview with Entertainment Tonight ahead of the much-anticipated Season 17 premiere, which aired on September 23 on NBC.

-Clarkson recently spoke candidly about the relationship she has with Blake, Gwen, and fellow coach John Legend as she admitted that things had been “weird” without the “Moves Like Jagger” singer.
+Kelly recently spoke candidly about the relationship she has with Blake, Gwen, and fellow coach John Legend as she admitted that things had been “weird” without the “Moves Like Jagger” singer.

 As The Inquisitr reported, fans have been weighing on the big change since the first episode of the show with Adam aired, with some mixed responses coming in from viewers via social media.